pavankumartidke/Devcontainer/README.md

   - prevent conflicts with other projects.

 * **Git works in there** :

   - all your credentials and ssh keys all get passed through and work automagically!

+* **Portability** :
+  - They can be easily moved from one computer to another.
+  - To share your development environment with others.

 ### Disadvantages